Computer Science M.S.

 |Coursework in probability and statistics, for example:|

-Applicants who have strong academic records but lack one or more of these prerequisites may be accepted provisionally.
+Applicants who have strong academic records but lack 1 or more of these prerequisites may be accepted provisionally.
 Provisionally accepted students will be required to complete an approved program of remedial work within their first year of study.

 Applicants whose native language is not English or whose formal education has been conducted in a language other than English must have a Test of English as a Second Language (TOEFL) score of 90 (Internet-based test) or above or an International English Language Testing System (IELTS) score of 6.5 or above.
 To be considered for financial assistantship from the university, applicants must have an iBT TOEFL score of 100 or an IELTS score of 7.0 or above.